noahjb/novi_cd_test/instructions/branch1.md

 # Setting up API Routes and Angular Routes

 ## Creating a RESTful API
 We will create routes on the server to let the server know what we need to do whenever we receive an HTTP request for a particular URL.
-Typically, if a route is prefixed with `/api/` it means it is a private route for use by your application.
+A common convention for defining private routes for use by your application is to prefix the routh with `/api/`.

+We're going to be using the Express framework as a way to simplify our server code.
+Request handler functions built with Express will specify a particular HTTP verb and a particular route.
+The request handlers take a URL path and a function as arguments.

-Each route takes a URL path and a function.
-The function takes two arguments: the Request object (sent through the HTTP request) and the Response object (what the server sends back to the requesting agent).
+The function passed to the request handler takes two arguments: the request object (sent through the HTTP request) and the response object (what the server sends back to the requesting agent).
 From the request, we can get information about the user, the data the user has input into the front-end, and many other things.
 The response is an object that we manipulate in the request handler and send back to the requesting agent.

 Here are the routes we will build on the server: